khanhta2001/food-recipe/README.md

 # Food Recipe Website
-- Based on the Final Project that I developed in Python Flask, this project didn't use microservices, which created a lot of trouble when I tried to update any part of the codes
-- I'm currently converting to .NET in order to learn more about it as well as developing as a distributed system, which allows more scalability
-- Besides that, I'm going to integrate MongoDB SQL Database in here then deploy it in AWS
+- A website where I keep my .NET up to date as well as learning about new skills such as React or implement new secure ways such as Okta authorization for logins/registers
+- Implemented MongoDB due to the availability and scalability
+- Will host on AWS after finishing some required functionalities of the websites
+- Will be updated regularly during my free time
-- This is a hobby project, where i use to keep my back-end as well as front-end skill up-to-date (mainly in .NET).
-I'm also familiar with PHP and Python web framework.
+- This is a hobby project to make sure I'm still familiar with back-end development while learning about embedded development on microcontrollers